grantdelozier/TopoCluster/README.md

 * -statistic (type of local spatial statistic to calculate.
 Currently accepts zavg and gi as arguments)
 * -out_tbl (table to which local statistic results will be written to.
 If a table already exists then it will have its previous contents deleted prior to insertion.
 Right now there is a limit to the character length of words that can be inserted (50 charvar).)
 * -cores (the number of cores to utilize for local statistic calculations.
 The local statistic calculations are capable of utilizing Python multiprocessing.
 Appropriate use of the cores argument requires some knowledge of the base memory consumption of the process on your training data.
 Generally the bottlenecks are in memory and not in the number of cpus.
 It is recommended to leave 1/2 the number of cores open so that they can be devoted to postgreSQL processes that will be spawned.)

+### Testing on your own corpus

+Fill in this section

 ### Resolve Toponyms (Plain Text with NER)